instead-hub/instead/doc/stead3_en.md

 In this case, the engine itself will give the name of the object, and this name is a kind of number.
-Because you do not know this number, you can contactthe object clearly.
+Because you do not know this number, you can contact the object clearly.
 It is sometimes convenient to create unnamed objects, for example, for decoration.
 When the object is created, even if it is nameless, you unable to create variable object reference, for example: